Cymbeline: Sources

-The historical Cunobelin is recorded by both Roman historians and numismatic finds (left).
+The historical Cunobelin is recorded by Roman historians and numismatic finds (left).
 By Shakespeare's time, he had become popular through various legends in Welsh mythology, such as the figure of Beli Mawr (right).

 The story of Cymbeline is grounded in the historical British figure of Cunobeline, mentioned by Suetonius in his Life of Caligula and Orosius in Historia adversus Paganos.
 Cunobeline is also an important figure in Medieval Welsh literature, appearing in the Trioedd Ynys Prydein, Branwen ferch Llŷr, the Dream of Macsen Wledig, and Lludd and Llefelys as Cynfelyn (Old Welsh) or Kymbelinus (medieval Latin).
 In the early 9th century Historia Brittonum Cunobeline is named as "Bellinus son of Minocannus", a figure which many Welsh kings would claim descent from in the Harleian genealogies.

 Numerous variations on this Bellinus figure appear in Geoffrey of Monmouth's 12th century Historia Regum Britanniae.
 One such figure is Kymbelinus, a mighty warrior raised in the courts of Augustus and friendly with the Roman court.
 This Kymbelinus has two sons named as Guiderius and Arvirargus, with Guiderius succeeded him but dying in the early stages of the Claudian invasion, leaving Arvirargus to carry on the fight.

 It is likely that Shakespeare became familiar with Geoffrey's account via the 1587 edition of Holinshed's Chronicles.
 Shakespeare based the setting of the play and the character Cymbeline on what he found in Holinshed's chronicles, but the plot and subplots of the play are derived from other sources.
 The subplot of Posthumus and Iachimo's wager derives from story II.9 of Giovanni Boccaccio's The Decameron and the anonymously authored Frederyke of Jennen.
 These share similar characters and wager terms, and both feature Iachimo's equivalent hiding in a chest in order to gather proof in Imogen's room.
 Iachimo's description of Imogen's room as proof of her infidelity derives from The Decameron, and Pisanio's reluctance to kill Imogen and his use of her bloody clothes to convince Posthumus of her death derive from Frederyke of Jennen.
 In both sources, the equivalent to Posthumus's bracelet is stolen jewellery that the wife later recognises while cross-dressed.
 Shakespeare also drew inspiration for Cymbeline from a play called The Rare Triumphs of Love and Fortune, first performed in 1582.
 There are many parallels between the characters of the two plays, including a king's daughter who falls for a man of unknown birth who grew up in the king's court.
 The subplot of Belarius and the lost princes was inspired by the story of Bomelio, an exiled nobleman in The Rare Triumphs who is later revealed to be the protagonist's father.